 It is normal to see a woman by herself or with friends and family sipping coffee in cafes, reading a book, jogging, or walking her dogs in the park.
-Women often have meals by themselves in their local cafe or restaurant.
+Women in London often have meals by themselves in their local café or restaurant.

 While London ranks well for safety, it is still important to do some research before you go to a new city.

 First-time visitors may want to consider getting the London Pass and the London Explorer Pass.
 These passes provide discounts on more than 80 attractions, city-wide.
 Along with the Pass, you would get an Oyster Card.
 The Oyster Card is the payment method for London public transit.